civan/no-place-like-home/README.md

 ```

 #### 4. Scripts
-Mmake sure you have the ~/scripts folder in your PATH.
+Make sure you have the ~/scripts folder in your PATH.
 Give the rigth permision to the scripts:

 ```
 sudo chmod 744 ~/scripts/*
 ```

-Current scripts:
 ##### grow-version.sh
 To install multiple versions of [grow](https://github.com/grow/grow/releases/).